 business, manufacturers have

-to eliminate those unnecessary delays and cost
+a clear handle on inventory to eliminate those unnecessary delays and cost

 overruns.
 Jobman’s inventory control module was built specifically for